Last Updated on July 12, 2023

 People forget to lock their doors.
 Hey, I get it.
 I’ve forgotten to lock my door too.
 That is, until I installed an electronic deadbolt on my door.
 Electronic deadbolts have one great feature, the ability to auto relock themselves after being left open for a specified amount of time.
 So if you forget to lock your door, the lock still remembers, and your door stays secure.

 My favorite residential grade 1, the best grading you can get (see lock grading explained) are the Schlage touchscreen deadbolts.
 In addition to the bump resistant pinning you are getting the best materials used in a residential deadbolt.
 They are very affordable at Home Depot.
 Be sure to get one with a key override as there is a trend to skip this in favor of saving money when building it.
 We also really like the Yale YRD426.
 Though a grade 2 deadbolt, the security is good and it is the deadbolt I have on my personal home.
 It too is affordable on Amazon.

-We discuss the features of electronic deadbolts, such as blue tooth and home automation in our blog post about electronic deadbolts.
+We discuss the features of electronic deadbolts, such as blue tooth and home automation in our article on smart locks deadbolts.